the-events-calendar/tribe-common/docs/REST/TEC/V1/interfaces.md

 # TEC REST API Interfaces

 The TEC REST API uses interfaces to define endpoint capabilities.
 Understanding these interfaces is crucial for creating new endpoints.
+The interface system follows a composition pattern where endpoints implement specific operation interfaces based on their capabilities.

 ## Core Interfaces